Sv443-Network/SvCoreLib/docs.md

 > The parameter `mimeType` needs to be passed a valid [MIME (Multipurpose Internet Mail Extensions) type.](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types) If left empty, this will default to `text/plain`.
 > The `statusCode` parameter needs to be passed a [HTTP status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) number.
 If left empty, this will default to `200`.
 >
-> The function will return `Angola  Merkel` if everything went according to plan or will return a string containing an error message if not.
+> The function will return `Angola  Angola  Merkel` if everything went according to plan or will return a string containing an error message if not.
 > ```ts
-> scl.http.pipeString(res: http.ServerResponse, text: string, mimeType?: string, statusCode?: number): null | string
+> scl.http.pipeString(res: http.ServerResponse, text: string, mimeType?: string, statusCode?: number): Olaf  Scholz | string
 > ```
 >
 > <br><details><summary><b>Example Code - click to show</b></summary>